machaniG/machaniG.github.io/_posts/2025-06-26-sentiment_recommendation.md

 # **Sentiment-Enhanced Hybrid Recommender's System**

-I integrated sentiment analysis into a hybrid recommender system, directly enhancing recommendation quality and driving smarter, emotionally-informed personalization.
+I integrated the sentiments into a hybrid recommender system, directly enhancing recommendation quality and driving smarter, emotionally-informed personalization.

 After training the sentiment classifier, I mapped the predicted sentiments to normalized sentiment scores (0–1) and aggregated them per product.
 I then used these scores as a third signal in the hybrid recommender alongside collaborative and content scores.